AryanBagayatkar/Neural_Networks_OCR/README.md

 # Neural_Networks_OCR

 This was a workshop conducted under IEEE SIES GST, Focuses on understanding the core principles of Machine Learning.
-Here we covered concepts from basic Math used in computing a neuron to classifying 10 digit numbers using a fully connected Neural Network.under guidane of @Adityadikonda10
+Here we covered concepts from basic Math used in computing a neuron to classifying 10 digit numbers using a fully connected Neural Network.
+Under guidane of @Adityadikonda10

 Lets start with computing output of a single neuron. the formula goes as: neuron output=input⋅weight+bias